 Develop a central higher learning hub for students from the Karoo.
 4. Investigate the feasibility of an Agricultural FET College and Technical FET for Beaufort West.
 CKDM B Municipali DOE DSD ties Development of Early Childhood Centres in the Region.
 5. Early Childhood Development DSD Health 6.
 After School Care facilities DCAS IAL PRIORITY-INNOVATION ESTER Citizen Interface Building capabilities to enable innovation and citizen centricity.
 The Municipalities in the Central Karoo District have embarked on the Implementation of Shared Service in the District due to shortage of technical skills and funding.
 Entire District Implementation of Planning Shared Service.
 Implementation of Risk Management and Internal Audit Shared Service.
-Implementation of a Legal Service CKDM, Laingsburg Prince Alb Beaufort W Municipali Departmen of Local Governme ert, 'est ties nt Legal Service Shared Service.
+CKDM, Laingsburg Prince Alb Beaufort W Municipali Department of Local Government ert, 'est ties nt 3.
+Implementation of a Legal Service Shared Service.
 5. Implementation of Fire Service Shared Service including the development of Fire Services Strategy.
 7. Development of a Shared Service Model and Business Operations Strategy for a Supply Chain Management Shared Service.